New York City Health and Fitness Facilities

 - guest access; and

-- child care services.
+- childcare services.

-If you operate a facility that qualifies as a health and fitness club in New York City, you must register for sales tax purposes, collect tax, and report these sales as instructed on your sales tax returns.
+If you operate a facility that qualifies as a health and fitness facility in New York City, you must register for sales tax purposes, collect tax, and report these sales as instructed on your sales tax returns.
 Charges for the use of health and fitness facilities located outside New York City are not subject to sales tax.

 A facility that provides yoga instruction only is not considered a health and fitness facility.
 See NYT-G-12(1)S, Application of State and Local Sales Tax to Facilities that Provide Yoga Instruction.
 However, if yoga classes are taught in a facility that also provides exercise equipment or Pilates classes and otherwise qualifies as a health and fitness facility, the charges for yoga instruction are subject to New York City’s local sales tax.
-Charges for yoga instruction in a facility that offers participatory sports are not subject to New York City’s local sales tax.

 Charges for the following items are subject to state and local sales taxes regardless of the type or location of the facility: